cimryan/teslausb/headless-scripts/Readme.md

 * Assumes your Pi has access to Wifi, with internet access (during setup).
 (But all setup methods do currently.)
 USB networking is still enabled for troubleshooting or manual setup
 * This image will work for either headless or automatic setup.

 ## Configure the SD card before first boot of the Pi

-1. Flash the image from [Image dated 2018-10-27](https://www.dropbox.com/s/pr9gampu6upmmaf/image_2018-10-27-teslausb_headless-lite.zip?dl=0) using Etcher or similar.
-Be sure to download the `.zip` file, although the `.img` file should work also.
+1. Flash the [latest image release] using Etcher or similar.

 ### For headless (automatic) setup

 1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment varibles normally needed for setup (including archive, Wifi, and push notifications (if desired).)
 A sample conf file is located in the `boot` folder on the SD card.

-    The  file should contain at a minimum (replace with your own values):
+    The file should contain at a minimum, but (**replace with your own values**):
     ```
     export archiveserver=Nautilus
     export sharename=SailfishCam